-- □ Meet with your Student Support Manager to confirm your plan of study. - □ Complete all clearances to start clinical placements (see Clinical Clearances below) - □ Meet with your Placement Manager to begin the clinical practicum search.
-Your observation hours must have been received, reviewed, and approved prior to any clinical practica. - □ Carefully read the Online Graduate Student Handbook. - □ Read the university's policy on academic dishonesty in general and plagiarism. - □ Learn the policies regarding class and practicum attendance. - □ Complete and maintain ASHA form throughout the program - □ Pass the departmental Graduate Comprehensive Examination during the last trimester of your academic course work. - □ Take the Praxis examination and ensure that the score is sent to the department. - □ File for graduation and ensure that all documentation in your Calipso or EXAAT are complete. - □ Successfully complete internship. - □ Complete the two exit surveys before graduation. - □ Upload all certification documentation into your Student Box File
+- ☐ Meet with your Student Support Manager to confirm your plan of study. - Complete all clearances to start clinical placements (see Clinical Clearances below) - Carefully read the Online Graduate Student Handbook. - Read the university's policy on academic dishonesty in general and plagiarism. - Learn the policies regarding class and practicum attendance. - Complete and maintain ASHA form throughout the program - □ Pass the departmental Graduate Comprehensive Examination during the last trimester of your academic course work. - Take the Praxis examination and ensure that the score is sent to the department. - ☐ File for graduation and ensure that all documentation in your Calipso or EXAAT are complete. - □ Successfully complete internship. - Complete the two exit surveys before graduation. - Upload all certification documentation into your Student Box File